(320 ILCS 20/15)

 (11) a physician, psychiatrist, or other health care

-provider knowledgeable about abuse and neglect of at-risk adults.
+provider knowledgeable about abuse, abandonment, and neglect of at-risk adults.

 (c-5) The Illinois Fatality Review Team Advisory Council, consisting of one member from each review team in Illinois, shall be the coordinating and oversight body for review teams and activities in Illinois.
 The Director may appoint to the Advisory Council any ex-officio members deemed necessary.
 Persons with expertise needed by the Advisory Council may be invited to meetings.
 The Advisory Council must select from its members a chairperson and a vice-chairperson, each to serve a 2-year term.
 The chairperson or vice-chairperson may be selected to serve additional, subsequent terms.
 The Advisory Council must meet at least 4 times during each calendar year.